jesse-james522/The-Isle-Stat-Reader/README.md

 # The Isle Stat Reader

-A Windows app that reads stat curves and balance attributes directly from *The Isle*'s game files — no JSON exports needed.
+A Windows app that reads stat curves and balance attributes directly from *The Isle*'s game files

 **Made by pretzel3819**
 https://discord.gg/xBarq4rJ2K